faramarzamirshahi/School_District_Analysis/README.md

 Scores by school type before and after removing the 9th graders
 ![Scores by school type before](Resources/ScoresBySchoolTypeBefore.png)
 ![Scores by school type after](Resources/ScoresBySchoolTypeAfter.png)

+## Summary:
+We only noticed a fractional change in the scores for the school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.